Enter your email address below and subscribe to our newsletter

 Gungjung Tteokbokki

-Gungjung means ‘Royal‘ in Korean, and ‘tteokbokki‘ is a rice cake dish from Korea.
-As the name shows, this dish was created by the Korean Royal Court.
+Tteokbokki is the beloved street food made with chewy rice cakes and a fiery, gochujang-based sauce.
+Gungjung Tteokbokkie is a dish created by the Korean Royal Court.
 The origin of Gungjung Tteokbokki traces back to the Joseon Dynasty (1392 – 1897).
 This dish was served in the royal court for the King and his officials.
-The original recipe for royal rice cake had a complex depth of flavour, which was fitting for the intricate culinary traditions of royal courts.
+The original recipe for royal rice cake had a complex depth of flavour, fitting the intricate culinary traditions of royal courts.

 Tteobokki, Ribeye steak, Dark Soy sauce, Sesame seed oil, Brown sugar, Garlic cloves, Oyster sauce, Black pepper, Hoisin sauce, Sweet corn, Baby corn, Red bell pepper, Onion, Olive oil.